Working with Iris Auditing

 Conditions (Optional) Sets time-based conditions such as date range, day of the week, or time of day to control when analysis occurs

-Tracking AIDA Consumption
+Tracking Iris Auditing Consumption

 From the left navigation, select Marketplace → Subscriptions.